Kalmarr120/Kalmarr_NAI_Public/main_NAI_research_document.md

 </details>
 <br>

-_Further update (July 8, 2021): With the introduction of the `prefix` feature, I will need to reassess certain things like `Writing Style` and `Author` in `Author's Note`.
-I will try to update this document to the latest testing before moving to the next stage of testing prefixes._
+_Update (July 8, 2021): With the introduction of the `prefix` feature, I will need to reassess certain things like `Writing Style` and `Author` in `Author's Note`.
+The document should be essentially up to date with my most recent findings.
+I do not know when the next major update will be, due to the release of the prefix feature, but will try to ensure that important discoveries are added._

-_Updated (July 7, 2021): I am conducting ongoing major updates to this page for the next day or so, so there may be contradictory information.
-Most of the major sections should be either fully or mostly up to date in the meantime._

 Welcome to my Novel AI (NAI) primary research, testing, and information document.